autowarefoundation/autoware.universe/planning/planning_error_monitor/README.md

 | `error_curvature`         | `double` | Error Curvature Threshold             | 1.0           |
 | `error_sharp_angle`       | `double` | Error Sharp Angle Threshold           | $\pi$/4       |
 | `ignore_too_close_points` | `double` | Ignore Too Close Distance Threshold   | 0.005         |

+## Visualization

+When the trajectory error occurs, markers for visualization are published at the topic `~/debug/marker`.

+- trajectory_interval: An error occurs when the distance between two points exceeds a certain large value.
+The two points where the error occurred will be visualized.
+- trajectory_curvature: An error occurs when the curvature exceeds a certain large value.
+The three points used to calculate the curvature will be visualized.
+- trajectory_relative_angle: An error occurs when the angle in the direction of the path point changes significantly.
+The three points used to calculate the relative angle will be visualized.

 ## Assumptions / Known limits